Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md

-# Data Science Project Report: Azure ML Workbench Sample with UCI Adult Income Classification Dataset using Team Data Science Project Template
+# Data Science Project Report: Azure Machine Learning Sample for UCI Adult Income Classification Dataset Using Team Data Science Project (TDSP) Template

 [comment]: # (This document is intended to capture the use case summary for this engagement.
 An executive summary should contain a brief overview of the project, but not every detail.
 Only the current summary should be captured here and this should be edited over time to reflect the latest details.)
 [comment]: # (Some ideas of what to include in the executive summary are detailed below.
 Please edit and capture the relevant information within each section)
 [comment]: # (To capture more detail in the scoping phase, the optional template Scoping.md may be utilized.
 If more detail around the data, use case, architecture, or other aspects needs to be captured, additional markdown files can be referenced and placed into the Docs folder)

-This file contains information about the project being executed (in this case, the UCI Adult Income sample using Azuer Machine Learning Workbench).
+This file contains information about the project being executed (in this case, the UCI Adult Income sample using Azure Machine Learning).
 It is organized according to the Team Data Science (TDSP) Process [Lifecycle stages](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md), with an additional section for architecture and environment.

 ## 1. Business Understanding
 * NOTE: This is a sample for a tutorial, so scope, plan etc., does not necessarily correspond to an actual data science project addressing a specific business question.
-In an actual project, the problem definiion, scope, plan, personnel sections are likely to be much more detailed, based on discussions with the client (or business owner), the structure of the data science team etc.
+In an actual project, the problem definition, scope, plan, personnel sections are likely to be much more detailed, based on discussions with the client (or business owner), the structure of the data science team etc.

 ### Problem Definition
-The purpuse of this sample is to show how to instantiate and execute a projet using the TDSP structure and templates.
+The purpose of this sample is to show how to instantiate and execute a projet using the TDSP structure and templates.

 The dataset for this project is from the UCI ML Repository [[link]](https://archive.ics.uci.edu/ml/datasets/adult).
 It is taken from the 1994 US Census database and contains census and income information for about 50,000 individuals.
 Based on census features, the machine learning task is to predict if the income of an individual is above $50,000 or not (binary classification).

-Further information about the dataset is downlaoded and saved [here](.\Docs\CustomerDocs\UCI_Adult_Income_Data_Information.txt).
+Further information about the dataset is downloaded and saved [here](.\Docs\CustomerDocs\UCI_Adult_Income_Data_Information.txt).

 ### Scope
- * Ths scope of this sample is to create a binary classification machine learning model which address the above rediction problem.
+ * The scope of this sample is to create a binary classification machine learning model which address the above rediction problem.
- * We will execute the project in Azure ML Workbench.
-We will use the Team Data Science Process template om Azure ML Workbench for this project.
+ * We execute the project in Azure Machine Learning.
+We use the Team Data Science Process template of Azure Machine Learning for this project.
- * We will operationalize the solution in Azure Container Servides for batch and single-mode scoring.
+ * We operationalize the solution in Azure Container Services for batch and single-mode scoring.

 ## Plan
-We will follow the stages fo the TDSP lifecycle, and organize documentaion and code according to the stages of the lifecycle.
-Documentation about the work and findings in each of the lifecycle stages is included below in this document.
-The code is organized into folders which follow the lifecycle stages.
+We follow the stages fo the TDSP lifecycle, and organize documentation and code according to the stages of the lifecycle.
+Documentation about the work and findings in each of the lifecycle stages is included below.
+The code is organized into folders that follow the lifecycle stages.
 Documentation about the code and its execution is

 ### Personnel
-The project will be execued by one data scientist and a data engineer.
+The project is executed by one data scientist and a data engineer.
 Data engineer serves at the project lead, with appropriate credentials to create necessary Azure resources and Visual Studio Online (VSO) Git repositories.

-* NOTE: In a customer project additional personnel, from both from a data science team as well as the clieng organization, may be involved (as outlined in the TDSP documentation [[link]](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/roles-tasks.md))
+* NOTE: In a customer project additional personnel, from both from a data science team as well as the client organization, may be involved (as outlined in the TDSP documentation [[link]](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/roles-tasks.md))

 ### Metrics
 Performance of the machine learning models will be evaluated on the test set provided by the UCI data repository [[link]](https://archive.ics.uci.edu/ml/machine-learning-databases/adult/).
-Accuracy will be measured and reorted using AUC.
+Accuracy is measured and reported using AUC.
 AUC of > 0.8 will be considered acceptable and suitable for deployment.

 ## 2. Data Acquisition and Understanding
 ### Raw Data